top of page

 how to become an hvac technician

-A few fast facts to set the stage
+A few fast facts to set the stage:

-• The field is projected to add more than 38,500 jobs by 2030.
+• The field is projected to grow about 6 percent by 2032.

 • Trade school HVAC programs typically run 6 to 24 months and lead to a certificate or an associate degree.